 In the meantime, books were written like the "Rise of the expert company" that predicted a world run by expert systems.
 Those systems would write their own code, solve engineering problems, design computers, prove theorems, discover minerals and oil, travel in space, solve various medical problems, and perform all sorts of tasks where human expert knowledge was required.
 One of the projects aimed to encode all human knowledge in a knowledge base and the proponent of the project claimed that intelligence would emerge from such vast knowledge.
 It makes us wonder whether they also believed that genies could emerge from big bottles.

 There was no science or rigor in any of the above.
 There was no mathematical basis or any supporting evidence for the claims.
 It was all a constructivist fantasy.
 Artificial intelligence has always been as much alchemy as it is science.
-Yet, alchemy somehow prevailed for nearly two decades.
+Yet, alchemy prevailed for nearly two decades.
 The proponents not only convinced government agencies to fund their fantasies but they also managed to persuade venture capitalists, too.
-Those who believed them and invested in their projects and their startups only saw their investments evaporate.
+Investors and agencies who believed such claims and invested in related projects and startups only saw their investments evaporate.
 In terms of returns, the most successful expert system startup was one that was acquired by a government agency.

 By the end of the 1980s, both the government and

-of the fallacies and the fantasy.
+the fallacies and their folly.
 Funding was dramatically

 reduced and artificial intelligence startups